Accomplished Chattanooga Distracted Driving Attorneys Offer Representation After an Accident

 Skilled lawyers uphold your legal rights after a car crash

 Distracted driving is an epidemic on local roads and national highways.
 Drivers who divert their attention away from the road with radios, cell phones, or conversations with passengers put other motorists at risk.
-In fact, in 2015, distracted driving claimed 3,477 lives in the U.S. according to the NHTSA.
-In Tennessee, distracted driving led to 24,754 crashes in 2016.
+In fact, there were 24,610 distracted driving accidents in Tennessee in 2018 – and 1,376 of them were in Hamilton County alone.

 If you were seriously injured or if your loved one was killed as the result of distracted driving, you need a Chattanooga distracted driving lawyer that puts the work in to prove your case.
 At Wagner & Wagner Attorneys at Law, we perform a thorough investigation of every car accident case we take on, including providing hard evidence to show the other driver was distracted when the crash occurred.
 From cell phone records to accident reconstruction to examination of the vehicles involved, we build a strong case on your behalf.